peterwittek/somoclu/README.md

 Somoclu
 ==
 Somoclu is a cluster-oriented implementation of self-organizing maps.
 It relies on MPI for distributing the workload, and it can be accelerated by CUDA on a GPU cluster.
 A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.
+The topology of the grid is rectangular.

 Key features: